mcrowder65/express-rest-mongo/README.md

 - users/signup
 - users/updateById

+Config options:
+- port: The port your express server will run on, default 3000
+- db: The MongoDB database you will be reading/writing (required)
+- mongoPort: The port of in which mongod is running on, default: 27017
+- mongoIp: The ip address of your mongo instance, default: 127.0.0.1
-To add custom routes, you can define a router and then import it in your config object as customRoutes<br>
+- customRoutes: The custom routes you desire to create To add custom routes, you can define a router and then import it in your config object as customRoutes

-Example (with ES6), see the example folder for the code:<br>
+Example (with ES6), see the example folder for the code: index.js
-index.js
 ```